aplosdev/aplos/docs/index.md

 - <span class="emoji">📦</span> Every asset is local, nothing is pulled from the internet.
 - <span class="emoji">🔧</span> Customizable configuration for a personalized touch.
 - <span class="emoji">✍️</span> Perfect integration for blogs, documentation, and personal websites.
-- <span class="emoji">💬</span> Giscus and Activitypub/Mastodon powered comments, for blog posts
+- <span class="emoji">💬</span> Giscus and Activitypub/Mastodon powered comments, for blog posts.

 </section>